crisbotta/portfolio-hugo-website/content/project/2fa/index.md

 title: 2FA explanation and tutorial cards

-summary: Cards made for social networks to explain why and how to use 2FA apps, with a focus on offline open source apps.
+summary: Image and text carousel explaining why and how to use 2FA apps, with a focus on offline open source apps.

 tags: